-This page represents a small selection of current and past projects Fingermouse has been involved with.
+This page represents a small selection of fairly recent projects Fingermouse has been involved with.
 Some projects cannot be shown here for commercial reasons, particularly where Fingermouse has been sub-contracted on a larger project.

 If you'd like to know more about a specific project or have something new that you'd like to discuss, just get in touch.

 Fingermouse designed and developed a customised back end for Simantov, a well-known Jewish matchmaking organisation, which allows their matchmakers to find the best possible matches and track interviews, feedback and communication.

 The site is truly international in scope and is available in several languages, each of which are handled by the custom Ruby on Rails system to make the experience of switching languages as transparent as possible.

 This popular Christian Dating site brings together Christians from across the UK and features a range of searching and matching technologies.
 Fingermouse is currently involved with the site being rewritten from scratch using Ruby on Rails.

 Fingermouse built the original graphical front end and developed a consistent look across the site, which has grown and seen extra features added over the years.

 This site has been featured many times in the National Press and in the media, and is the UK's most frequently visited Christian website.

 Seventy Thirty are a partner-headhunting organisation for affluent people around the world.
 They find and vet potential partners for millionaires using their network of contacts and staff of professional psychologists.
 Fingermouse is involved in day-to-day maintenance of the website and producing print material such as magazine and newspaper adverts.